Shadow Box Hook Shelf | Repurposed Window

 Spray Paint Coat Hooks

-I didn’t have any black hooks, so I chose to spray paint these single coat hooks for the shadow box hook shelf.
+I didn’t have any black hooks, so I spray painted these single-coat hooks for the shadow box hook shelf.

 D Rings for Hanging